 If you're unable to take photographs after your auto accident, ask someone else to take photographs.
 There are many options as well.
 For instance, there's a good chance that another person at the scene of the crash took photos.
 This might include accident investigators or police officers who respond to the motor vehicle accident and prepare an accident report, the other driver involved in the auto accident, or even witnesses to the motor vehicle collision.

 A thorough investigation can help you track down these parties and request access to pictures that they may have.
 Depending on where the car accident occurred, a traffic camera or security camera may have even captured the accident on tape or collected some pictures.

-It is also possible that a friend or family member will take initiative to go to the scene of the crash and take photographs upon hearing that you have been involved in a car crash.
+It is also possible that a friend or family member will take the initiative to go to the scene of the crash and take photographs upon hearing that you have been involved in a car crash.
 If you hire a personal injury attorney or car accident reconstruction expert–or if your family contacts a car accident attorney on your behalf–the attorney or their investigative team will probably collect photographic evidence as soon as possible.

 A car accident lawsuit is a complicated matter.
 If you have been involved in a car crash in Chicago and have questions about how to with your accident injury claim process, talking to an experienced car accident lawyer can help you protect your rights and understand your legal options.
 Also, it can help you make educated decisions with your financial future in mind.

-At CCAL, our Chicago car accident attorneys know how to help you recover the maximum compensation after a serious accident caused by another person’s negligence.
+At Ktenas Injury Lawyers, our Chicago car accident attorneys know how to help you recover the maximum compensation after a serious accident caused by another person's negligence.
 We have helped thousands of car accident victims in Chicago and throughout Illinois recover the compensation they deserve for their personal injury claims and so we know the types of evidence needed to help you recover the compensation you deserve.
 To schedule a free initial consultation, contact our personal injury law firm today at (312) 300-2515 or use our online form to schedule your first meeting!